 According to our numbers, by spending only $5,090 more on the paid search campaign, businesses can earn close to four times the revenue.
 We have conducted this experiment over the last two-quarters to fully understand the dynamics of bidding on the brand terms and its merits and demerits.
 If you’re still not convinced, let us take you through another critical piece of information which will make it crystal clear on the benefits of bidding on the brand terms.

 Does SEO & PPC have the same CTRs?

 When companies take the route of paid search, they can create a dedicated landing page for their campaign.
 But that is not always possible with organic search or SEO.
 While doing SEO, it is extremely difficult to get customers to land on the desired page as that depends on various other factors decided by Google.

 A lot of clients feel that running a brand campaign is equal to wasting hard earned money as they will be able to appear on the brand keywords.
 On the other hand, what clients don’t consider is that their page might be ranking quite low on the first page or even not ranking until the second or third page due to various reasons.
 Take a look at this statistics, 60% of all organic clicks go to the organic top 3 search results.
 (Business2Community).

 Depending on this, the questions what clients need to answer is that whether they are featuring in the top 3 search results while doing an organic search.

 We conducted an experiment to check if running brand campaign was actually a money splasher.
 Absolutely not.
 The data suggested that businesses can create a much larger impact with their brand campaigns.
-Take a look at the chart below and judge for yourself.

 We also tested the same to check if the data was in-sync with the market research and if there’s actually a difference in Click Through Rate between SEO and PPC.
-Here are their results: